-Solar systems are made up of solar panels (modules), a mounting system and an inverter with computerized controller.
+Solar systems are made up of solar panels (modules), a mounting system, and a solar inverter with computerised controller.
 Solar panels produce DC electricity from sunlight.
 Then the inverter converts the generated electricity into AC, so that it can be used in the household.
-The computerized controller manages the solar system and ensures optimal performance.
+The computerised controller manages the solar system and ensures optimal performance.
 If you want battery backup system or an off-the-grid solar system, a battery is required.